Hammer Film Productions: Early history (1935–1937)

-A slump in the British film industry forced Hammer into bankruptcy, and the company went into liquidation in 1937.
+A downturn in the British film industry forced Hammer into bankruptcy, and the company went into liquidation in 1937.
 Exclusive survived and on 20 July 1937 purchased the leasehold on 113-117 Wardour Street and continued to distribute films made by other companies.

 Revival (1938–1955)

-James Carreras joined Exclusive in 1938, closely followed by William Hinds' son, Anthony.
+James Carreras, Enrique's son, joined Exclusive in 1938, closely followed by William Hinds' son, Anthony.
 At the outbreak of World War II, James Carreras and Anthony Hinds left to join the armed forces and Exclusive continued to operate in a limited capacity.
 In 1946, James Carreras rejoined the company after demobilisation.
 He resurrected Hammer as the film production arm of Exclusive with a view to supplying 'quota-quickies', cheaply made domestic films designed to fill gaps in cinema schedules and support more expensive features.
 He convinced Anthony Hinds to rejoin the company, and a revived Hammer Film Productions set to work on Death in High Heels, The Dark Road, and Crime Reporter.
 Not able to afford top stars, Hammer acquired the film rights to BBC radio series such as The Adventures of PC 49 and Dick Barton: Special Agent (an adaptation of the successful Dick Barton radio show).
 All were filmed at Marylebone Studios during 1947.
 During the production of Dick Barton Strikes Back (1948), it became apparent that the company could save money by shooting in country houses instead of studios.
-For the next production, Dr Morelle – The Case of the Missing Heiress (another radio adaptation), Hammer rented Dial Close, a 23 bedroom mansion beside the River Thames, at Cookham Dean, Maidenhead.
+For the next production, Dr Morelle – The Case of the Missing Heiress (another radio adaptation), Hammer rented Dial Close, a 23 bedroom mansion on Winter Hill, beside the River Thames, at Cookham Dean, Maidenhead.

 On 12 February 1949, Exclusive registered "Hammer Film Productions" as a company with Enrique and James Carreras, and William and Tony Hinds as directors.
 Hammer moved into the Exclusive offices in 113-117 Wardour Street, and the building was rechristened "Hammer House".

 In August 1949, complaints from locals about noise during night filming forced Hammer to leave Dial Close and move into another mansion, Oakley Court, also on the banks of the Thames between Windsor and Maidenhead.
 Five films were produced there: Man in Black (1949), Room to Let (1949), Someone at the Door (1949), What the Butler Saw (1950), The Lady Craved Excitement (1950).